-Vertebrobasilar insufficiency is poor blood flow to the back of the brain because of damage to blood vessels.
-Blood flow to the back of the brain is supplied by 2 arteries of the neck.
-These 2 arteries join to form the basilar artery.
+Vertebrobasilar insufficiency is poor blood flow to the back of the brain.
+This is due to damaged blood vessels (arteries).
+Blood flow to the back of the brain is supplied by two arteries of the neck.
+These two arteries join to form the basilar artery.

 Vertebrobasilar insufficiency is caused by a narrowing or damage of the arteries.
 The most common cause is

 atherosclerosis, a build-up of plaque in blood vessels.
 Plaque is a fatty substance in the blood.

 Plaque buildup makes it hard for blood to flow through the blood vessels.
 In time, it can completely block the artery.

 The blood vessels may also be damaged due to a birth defect.

 Things that can raise the risk of vertebrovascular insufficiency are:

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.